pballada/pballada.github.io/_posts/2024-09-24-measure-performance-using-unit-tests.markdown

 ## Monitoring Advanced Metrics

 Beyond simple time measurements, you can also use the new `measure(metrics: [XCTMetric], block: ...)` API in Xcode.
-Here’s a quick demonstration using `XCTClockMetric` and `XCTCPUMetric`:
+Here's a quick demonstration using `XCTClockMetric` and `XCTCPUMetric`:

 ```swift
 import XCTest